SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China (NSFC grants 12288102, 12033003, and 11633002), the Scholar Program of Beijing Academy of Science and Technology (DZ:BS202002), and the Tencent Xplorer Prize.
+This work is supported by the National Natural Science Foundation of China (NSFC; grants 12288102, 12033003, and 11633002), the Scholar Program of Beijing Academy of Science and Technology (DZ:BS202002), and the Tencent Xplorer Prize.
 Y.-Z. Cai and J.-J. Zhang are supported by the International Centre of Supernovae, Yunnan Key Laboratory (No. 202302AN360001).
-Y.-Z. Cai is supported by the National Natural Science Foundation of China (NSFC, Grant No. 12303054).
+Y.-Z. Cai is supported by NSFC grant 12303054.
 A.V.F.'s group at U.C.
-Berkeley received financial support from the Christopher R. Redlich Fund, Frank and Kathleen Wood (T.G.B. is a Wood Specialist in Astronomy), and many individual donors.
+Berkeley received financial support from the Christopher R. Redlich Fund, Briggs and Kathleen Wood (T.G.B. is a Wood Specialist in Astronomy), Alan Eustace (W.Z. is a Eustace Specialist in Astronomy), and many individual donors.
+A.P., A.R., and L.T. acknowledge support from the PRIN-INAF 2022, ``Shedding light on the nature of gap transients: from the observations to the models.''

+A major upgrade of the Kast spectrograph on the Shane 3\,m telescope at Lick Observatory was made possible through generous gifts from William and Marina Kast as well as the Heising-Simons Foundation.
+Research at Lick Observatory is partially supported by a generous gift from Google.
 Observations at AZT-22 of the Maidanak Observatory were supported by Uzbekistan's Ministry of Innovative Development (grant A-FA-2021-36).
-This work is partially based on observations collected at Copernico 1.82m telescope and Schmidt 67/92 telescope (Asiago Mount Ekar, Italy) INAF - Osservatorio Astronomico di Padova.
-The ZTF forced-photometry service was funded under Heising-Simons Foundation grant \#12540303 (PI, M. Graham).
+This work is partially based on observations collected with the Copernico 1.82\,m telescope and the Schmidt 67/92 telescope (Asiago Mount Ekar, Italy) INAF - Osservatorio Astronomico di Padova.
+The ZTF forced-photometry service was funded under Heising-Simons Foundation grant 12540303 (PI: M. Graham).
 This work makes use of the NASA/IPAC Extragalactic Database (NED), which is funded by NASA and operated by the California Institute of Technology.

 This work has made use of data from the Asteroid Terrestrial-impact Last Alert System (ATLAS) project.
 The Asteroid Terrestrial-impact Last Alert System (ATLAS) project is primarily funded to search for near-Earth objects through NASA grants NN12AR55G, 80NSSC18K0284, and 80NSSC18K1575; byproducts of the NEO search include images and catalogs from the survey area.
 This work was partially funded by Kepler/K2 grant J1944/80NSSC19K0112 and HST GO-15889, and by STFC grants ST/T000198/1 and ST/S006109/1.
 The ATLAS science products have been made possible through the contributions of the University of Hawaii Institute for Astronomy, the Queen's University Belfast, the Space Telescope Science Institute, the South African Astronomical Observatory, and The Millennium Institute of Astrophysics (MAS), Chile.